Yes, there are many tutorials online that teach you how to sew a zipper into a pillow.

 The finished pillow will look too baggy.

-Cut the fabric one inch smaller than the form.
+Cut the fabric one inch smaller than the pillow form.
 You read that right… smaller!

-I usually like to finish the edges with a serger, but you can use a zig zag stitch if you don’t have a serger.
+I usually like to finish the edges of the fabric with a serger or overlock machine, but you can use a zig zag stitch if you don’t have a serger.

-Next, place your zipper (invisible zipper or regular zipper) face down (right side of zipper to right side of pillow fabric), centering it on one side of the fabric square.
+Next, place your zipper (invisible zipper or regular zipper) face down (right side of the zipper faces the right side of pillow fabric), centering it on one side of the fabric square.
+When I say to center it, I mean that if you’re using a 14″ zipper on a 16″ square of fabric, center it on that edge so that it is 1″ in from each end.
+(See photo below.)

 Using a zipper foot, stitch 1/4″ away from the zipper teeth all along the zipper.